The IDPA 5×5 Classifier: An Entry Point Into Practical Pistol

 There are eight divisions in IDPA which covers a wide variety of pistols:

 - SSP – Stock Service Pistol.
 This is the home of Glock 17s, Smith & Wesson M&Ps and similar striker-fired guns, as well as DA/SA pistols like the Sig Sauer P226.

 - ESP – Enhanced Service Pistol.
 Very similar to SSP, but you can make more modifications to the gun.
 This division also permits DA/SA guns you can fire in single action like the CZ75.

 - CO – Carry Optics.
 The only division in IDPA that allows for red dot sights.
 Pistols in this division are very similar to the guns in the ESP division, but with a red dot on top.

 - CCP – Compact Carry Pistol.
 Also known as the “Glock 19 division,” this division is ideal for all the small 9mm guns out there today.

 - REV – Revolver.
-This division is further broken down into Stock Revolver (SSR) and Enhanced Service Revolver (ESR), depending on the modifications of the gun and its caliber.
+They break down this division further into Stock Revolver (SSR) and Enhanced Service Revolver (ESR), depending on the modifications of the gun and its caliber.